Phil Spector

-Biography

-1939–1959: Background and the Teddy Bears
+Background

 Harvey Philip Spector was born on December 26, 1939.
 (Note: Some sources erroneously cite 1940 as his year of birth.
 He later added a second "l" to his middle name, which he preferred over "Harvey".)
-His was a first-generation immigrant Russian-Jewish family in the Bronx, New York City.
-His mother Bertha had been born in France to Russian migrants George and Clara Spektor, who brought her to the United States in 1911 aged 9 months, while his father Benjamin was born as Baruch in the Russian Empire to George and Bessie Spektus or Spektres, and brought to the United States by his parents in 1913 aged 10.
-Both families anglicized their last names to "Spector" on their naturalization papers, both of which were witnessed by the same man, Isidore Spector.
+His mother, Bertha, was a first-generation immigrant in a Russian-Jewish family in the Bronx, New York City.
+She had been born in France to Russian migrants George and Clara Spektor, who brought her to the United States in 1911 aged 9 months.
+His father, Benjamin, was born as Baruch in the Russian Empire to George and Bessie Spektus or Spektres, and brought to the U.S. by his parents in 1913 aged 10.
+Both families anglicized their last names to "Spector" on their naturalization papers, which were witnessed by the same man, Isidore Spector.
 The similarities in name and background of the grandfathers led Spector to believe that his parents were first cousins.
 He had a sister named Shirley, who was six years his senior; she died in 2004 in Hemet, California, at the age of 70.